williamw520/fetchmailatt/README.md

 FetchMailAtt is licensed under the Mozilla Public License 2.0 (MPL).
 See the LICENSE file for detail.
-Basically you can incorporate the project into your work however you like (open source or proprietary), but when making change to the project itself, you need to release the changes under MPL.
+Basically you can incorporate the project into your work however you like (open source or proprietary) with proper attribution to the project, but when making change to the project itself, you need to release the changes under MPL.